 History Of The Italian Language

-Unlike the Sicilian language, the Italian language is derived directly from Latin and is entirely based on the Latin language.
+Unlike the Sicilian language, the Italian language is derived directly from Latin and is pretty much entirely based on the Latin language.
 It is also a Romance language and is considered the closest language to Latin.
 The Italian language, however, did not come from Classical Latin.
 It came from “Vulgar Latin” which was spoken during the Middle Ages.
 Vulgar Latin was spoken by commoners of ancient Rome while Classical Latin was used for scholarly and literary expressions.

 Are Sicilian And Italian Different Languages?